MicrosoftDocs/customer-voice/cv-docs/manage-projects.md

 You can share your project with multiple people in your organization so they can collaborate on the structure and layout of  surveys within the project.
 The people with whom the project is shared become the co-owners of the shared project.
 The projects that are shared with you are available on the **All projects** tab.

 When you share a project, a [Microsoft 365 group](/azure/active-directory/fundamentals/active-directory-groups-create-azure-portal) is created in Azure Active Directory and the project co-owners are added as members of the group.
 When you remove a co-owner from the project, the co-owner is removed from the Azure Active Directory group.
 When you remove all co-owners from the project, the group is retained with you as its only member.
+When a Microsoft 365 group is created, a Microsoft Dataverse team (of type [Azure Active Directory group](/power-platform/admin/manage-teams#about-group-teams)) is created.
+The Dataverse team is assigned the ownership of the project and survey data.

 **What can a co-owner do?**